 We cannot wait for you too, to become a part of AAVSO and important astronomy history!

 For full benefits of the AAVSO, please click here

 For a full history of AAVSO, please click here

-AAVSO Headquarters maintains paper archives (the Thomas R. and Anna Fay Williams AAVSO Archives) consisting of past AAVSO-related correspondence, organizational and administrative files, and special collections materials, which include old star charts.
+The Thomas R. and Anna Fay Williams AAVSO Archives consist of past AAVSO-related correspondence, organizational and administrative files, and special collections materials, which include old star charts.
 These archived materials are accessible in person only at 49 Bay State Road, Cambridge, Massachusetts, USA.
 To schedule access, please contact email@example.com.

 If interested, a book by Thomas R. Williams and Michael Saladyga, Advancing Variable Star Astronomy: The Centennial History of the AAVSO, is available in hardcover from Cambridge University Press, or as a Kindle e-book on Amazon.com.
 A free and downloadable Errata sheet accompanies the book separately.